-For Jung, this was the philosopher’s stone of ancient alchemy.
+For Jung, this was a tribute to the philosopher’s stone of ancient alchemy.
 The fish is a symbol of the spiritual life.
 “I am mortal within every head” is a line from Horace referring to the divine genius in every individual.

-Bollingen was a place to meditate on the way wisdom comes into this world.
+Bollingen was a place to meditate on the way that wisdom comes into this world.

 Memories Dreams Reflections by C.G.
 Jung

 House as a Mirror of Self: Exploring the Deeper Meaning of Home by Claire Cooper Marcus